aspose-zip/Aspose.ZIP-Products/zip/net/compress/fbx/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your FBX files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="FBX" readMoreLink="https://docs.fileformat.com/3d/fbx/" >}}
-FBX, FilmBox, is a popular 3D file format that was originally developed by Kaydara for MotionBuilder.
-It was acquired by Autodesk Inc in 2006 and is now one of the main 3D exchange formats as used by many 3D tools.
-FBX is available in both binary and ASCII file format.
-The format was established to provided interoperability between digital content creation applications.
-There are many tools available for conversion from/to FBX file format.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->